SynchronetBBS/sbbs/xtrn/ddfilelister/readme.txt

 Note: This only works in Synchronet 3.20 (built from February 25, 2020) and newer.

-As a loadable module, ddfilelister.js works for the Scan Dirs and List Files options.
+As a loadable module, ddfilelister.js works for the List Files option.
+It's best NOT to use ddfilelister for the Scan Dirs option.
 These options are available in SCFG > System > Loadable Modules.
 If you have ddfilelister.js in your mods directory or other standard directory, you can specify the settings as follows:
-  Scan Dirs           ddfilelister.js
   List Files          ddfilelister.js

 If you keep ddfilelister.js in sbbs/xtrn/ddfilelister, you can specify it as
 follows:
-  Scan Dirs           ../xtrn/ddfilelister/ddfilelister.js
   List Files          ../xtrn/ddfilelister/ddfilelister.js